 EVACUATION: This focuses on the courses of action that the school will execute to evacuate school buildings and grounds.
-Included are school policies and procedures for on-site and off-site evacuation including evacuation routes, transportation needs, and sheltering sites, required per 8 NYCRR Section 155.17 (e)(2)(i).
+Included are school policies and procedures for on-site and off-site evacuation including evacuation routes, transportation needs, and sheltering sites.